Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

-Given $X\in\Pcal_k$ such that $\pi(X)\in\Pcal_{k+1}^c$, for $l\ge 1$ it further holds that
+Given $X\in\Pcal_k$ such that $\pi_k(X)\in\Pcal_{k+1}^c$, for $\ell\ge 1$ it further holds that

-If $X\in \Bcal_k$, the above bounds hold with $\Acal_{\Pcal}$ replaced by $\Acal_{\Bcal}$. \end{lemma} Proofs of Lemmas \ref{L:Rreg} and \ref{L:Rbound} are set out in Section \ref{S:6} below.
-These properties of $\bR_{k+1}^{\ssup{\bq}}$ are a stepping stone towards verifying that our definitions in Section \ref{S4:RGmap} are consistent and ensure that key properties of our functionals are preserved by the renormalisation group flow.
-We consider the other component of $\bT_k^{\ssup{\bq}}$, the projection $\Pi_2$, in the next Step.
+If $X\in \Bcal_k$, the above bounds hold with $\Acal_{\Pcal}$ replaced by $\Acal_{\Bcal}$. \end{lemma} These properties of $\bR_{k+1}^{\ssup{\bq}}$ are a stepping stone towards verifying that our definitions in section \ref{S4:RGmap} are consistent and ensure that key properties of our functionals are preserved by the renormalisation group flow.
+We consider the other component of $\bT_k^{\ssup{\bq}}$, the projection $\Pi_2$, next.